Saudi-Iran crisis widens as Kuwait recalls envoy

 – Stocks fall, oil up –

-Still, the crisis “will further diminish already low expectations,” in particular for the talks on Syria expected to take place this month, according to Noah Bonsey, a senior analyst at the International Crisis Group.
+Still, the crisis “will further diminish already low expectations,” in particular for the talks on Syria expected to take place this month, according to Noah Bonsey, a senior analyst at the International Crisis Group.“Ultimately, reaching a political resolution in Syria would require key states backing each side to make reciprocal concessions, and pressure their Syrian allies to do the same,” he said.
+“For now, things are moving in the opposite direction.”

 The spike in tensions comes after Iran last year secured a historic nuclear deal with world powers led by the United States, sparking major concern in longtime US ally Riyadh.